ICI3D/MMED/projects/rt_muddle.md

 - When deciding on your interest in this project, please consider the following:

+- The faculty member leading this project is based in the UK, where it is 5 hours earlier than in Dhaka and 8 hours later than in Seattle.

  - _This group is recommended for:_
   * Participants working on outbreak and epidemic response
   * Participants setting data and reporting policy